Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Three Causes of Foaming

 Biological growth: Algae and bacteria grow in the warm, nutrient-rich scrubbing solution when pH is in the 7–9 range and the sump receives sunlight.
 The biological matter produces extracellular polymeric substances (EPS) that stabilize foam.
 The aager.de analysis confirms that “algae growth builds up in mist eliminators and packed bed sections” and “if not dealt with, the growth results in channeling areas and intensifies the scrubber pressure drop.”
 The Äager wet scrubber performance analysis identifies fourteen distinct factors affecting scrubber efficiency, from solids accumulation to incorrect pH probe positioning.
-The solution is to shade the sump from direct sunlight, add a biocide (sodium hypochlorite at 5–10 ppm or a non-oxidizing biocide compatible with the scrubbing chemistry), or lower the operating pH below 7 or above 10 where biological growth is suppressed.
+Control sunlight, nutrients, residence time, and contamination as appropriate, and select any biocide only after process, materials, worker-safety, discharge, and byproduct review.
+Do not change pH or add hypochlorite using a universal dose solely to suppress growth.

 Chemical overdosing: Excessive NaOH or other chemical reagent can create a soap-like effect when the scrubbing solution reacts with certain organic compounds — particularly fatty acids or ester-containing VOCs.
 The solution is to tighten pH control to ±0.3 units of the setpoint and verify that the daily chemical consumption matches the stoichiometric requirement plus 10–20% excess.